My writing covers a wide array of subjects including but not limited to: religion, language learning, health, philosophy, and legal issues.

 The Cognitive Approach deals with the mind as if it was a computer.
 That is, it views humans as organisms that process information and develop in rigid and set ways.
 This general concept can be applied to gender differences and results in a compelling argument for how we acquire gender differences.

-Of course, the cognitive approach is not the only one to have made a convincing argument, the following are also worth considering in order to get a well rounded idea of why men and women are assigned different roles in society:
+Of course, the cognitive approach to gender differences is not the only approach that offers a convincing argument.
+At the bottom of this piece, there is another article that is worth considering in order to get a well-rounded idea of why men and women are assigned different roles in society.

 Kohlberg’s Theory of Cognitive Development

 Kohlberg believed, much like Freud did, that children go through three specific developmental stages in their lives.
 These stages relate to their age and understanding of gender.
 These stages are:

 Let's take a deeper look at each stage now.

 Kohlberg’s Stage One: Gender Identity

 What children can do:

 - Children begin to think about gender at 2 to 3 years of age.

 - They understand whether they are male or female.